-🍓Putting you down; e.g. making negative comments about your appearance, intelligence, things you do or mocking the things that you enjoy etc
+- Putting you down; e.g. making comments about your appearance, intelligence, things you do or mocking the thing that you enjoy etc.

-🍇 Pushing your boundaries – this includes both physically and emotionally; e.g. touching you without your consent (doesn’t have to be in a sexual way), expecting too much from you and blaming you for wanting to take a step back.
+- Pushing your boundaries either physically and emotionally; e.g. touching you without your consent (doesn’t have to be in a sexual way), expecting too much from you and blaming you for wanting to take a step back.

-🍉 They never apologize and they try to gaslight you when they are in the wrong, even to the point where they make out that you’re at fault.
+- They never apologise and they try to gaslight you when they are in the wrong, even to the point where they make out that you’re at fault.
 E.g. “it didn’t happen like that, you’re overreacting.”

-If the counseling/therapy doesn’t work, it’s better to be alone than being with people who aren’t good for you and negatively impact your mental health.
-Sometimes you need to just walk away and know that this doesn’t mean you’ll be alone forever because you will find people who are worthy of you eventually and it’ll be worth the wait.
+If going to therapy doesn’t work, it’s better to be without the people that are bringing you down as they aren’t good for you and can negatively impact your mental health.
+Sometimes you just need to walk away and know that this doesn’t mean you’ll be alone forever because you will find people who are worthy of your friendship etc.